nmonnet/Warp-Factory-for-Python/README.md

 Don't hesitate to leave a comment should you have any questions :)

 ---
-There is a mistake in the Lentz-inspired metric, in the analytical approach, I will correct it later as it's not important now.
+There is a mistake in the Lentz-inspired metric, in the analytical approach, I will correct it later as it's not important now and because the analytical approach is not supposed to be used in the case of the Lentz-inspired metric.